storyfeet/dugi_bialan/content/works/cut_n_restore.md

 # Now what we've done here is we started with 1 piece of rope.
 Where did the second piece come from?
 Nobody knows.

-lon begin la mi wei luga ei lena won. lon don dis la mi wei luga wei lena di. dan vemi wei guma ei lena di. va-zan wei zon.
+lon begin la mi wei luga ei lena won. lon don dis la mi wei luga ei lena di. dan vemi wei guma ei lena bi uno di. va-zan wei zon.

 # But we can do more, what if we took these two ropes and turned them into one?